mrakgr/Trading-Journal/journal_2025.md

 But now it's all coming to me so easy.

 I guess my programming journey did improve my research skills significantly.
 But I did need the 100k that I got from Tao Ceti to unlock my shackles.

+10:05pm. > But with Reading the Tape, you can profit from Day One.
+In fact it’s very simple.
+When we find a stock in an uptrend and then spot a held bid, this is a long.
+Easy, no?
+It will work more times than not.
+When you spot an important intraday resistance level cleared, you get long.
+Again, not difficult.
+And on the first day you trade live you can crush this simple pattern.

+I am getting that fucking course.
+Sign me up!

+Tomorrow that is.